ReAim85/taskify-adv/README.md

 ## Contributing

-as it's only a personal project, you are free to copy it and upgrade it to something of your own
+As it's only a personal project, you are free to copy it and upgrade it to something of your own

 ## License